furiosa-ai/furiosa-sdk/docs/en/source/software/compiler.rst

 ****************************************
 Compiler
 ****************************************
-The FuriosaAI compiler compiles models of formats `TFLite <https://www.tensorflow.org/lite>`_ and `Onnx <https://onnx.ai/>`_, thereby generating programs that execute inference using FuriosaAI NPU and resources (CPU, memory, etc) of the host machine.
+The FuriosaAI compiler compiles models of formats `TFLite <https://www.tensorflow.org/lite>`_ and `Onnx <https://onnx.ai/>`_ model ((`OpSet 13 <https://github.com/onnx/onnx/blob/main/docs/Changelog.md#version-13-of-the-default-onnx-operator-set>`_ or lower version), thereby generating programs that execute inference using FuriosaAI NPU and resources (CPU, memory, etc) of the host machine.
 In this process, the compiler analyses the model at the operator level, optimizes it, and generates a program so as to maximize NPU acceleration and host resources utilization.
 Even for models that are not well known, so long as supported operators are utilized well, you can design models that are optimized for the NPU .